 On Wednesday, December 11, 2024, our community suffered an unimaginable loss with the devastating fire at Bidwell Mansion State Historic Park.
 Despite the swift and diligent response of fire crews, the mansion could not be saved.

-To stay updated on the fire and the ongoing recovery efforts, please visit our Bidwell Fire information page.
+To stay updated on the fire and the ongoing recovery efforts, please visit our Bidwell Updates page.
 There, you’ll find the latest news, details about the fire’s impact, and updates on the path forward.
 To learn more about the restoration project the mansion was undergoing before the fire, please visit our Restoration Project page. |

 |